Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 </adapters_conf>
 ```

+## Install
+If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
+* Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node/releases) and unzip it
+* Plug the Proxy Data Adapter into the Server: go to the `Deployment_LS` folder and copy the `ProxyHelloWorld_Node` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
+* Alternatively you may plug the **robust** versions of the Proxy Data Adapter: go to the `Deployment_LS(robust)` folder and copy the `ProxyHelloWorld_Node` directory and all of its files into `adapters`.
+The robust Proxy Data Adapter can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.

 You have just deployed a new Java Adapter pair, where the Metadata Adapter is a default one (called [LiteralBasedProvider]((https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java))) and the Data Adapter is the Proxy Adapter (called "RobustNetworkedDataProvider").
 This Adapter pair will be referenced by the clients as "**NODE_HELLOWORLD**".